tropicalsauvage/tropicalsauvage/README.md

-- 👋 Hi, I’m @tropicalsauvage
+- 👋 Hey, je suis @tropicalsauvage
-- 👀 Je suis intéressé par la programation de bots discord
+- 👀 Développeur Back-end.
-- 📫 Contactez moi sur loulouhervet26@gmail.com
+- 📫 Contactez moi sur louis@maocloud.fr

 <!---
 tropicalsauvage/tropicalsauvage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.